garywiz/chaperone/doc/source/ref/config-service.rst

    service variable                                  meaning
    ================================================  =============================================================================
    :ref:`type <service.type>`                        Defines the service type: 'oneshot', 'simple', forking', 'notify',
                                                      or 'cron'.
 Default is 'simple'.
    :ref:`command <service.command>`                  Specifies the command to execute.
 The command is not processed by a shell,
                                                      but environment variable expansion is supported. |ENV|
    :ref:`enabled <service.enabled>`                  If 'false', the service will not be started, nor will it be required by
                                                      any dependents.
 Default is 'true'.
    :ref:`stderr <service.stderr>`                    Either 'log' to write stderr to the syslog, or 'inherit' to write stderr
                                                      to the container's stderr file handle.
 Default is 'log'. |ENV|
    :ref:`stdout <service.stdout>`                    Either 'log' to write stdout to the syslog, or 'inherit' to write stdout
                                                      to the container's stdout file handle.
 Default is 'log'. |ENV|

    :ref:`after <service.after>`                      A comma-separated list of services or service groups which cannot start
                                                      until after this service has started.
    :ref:`before <service.before>`                    A comma-separated list of services or service groups which must start
                                                      before this service.
    :ref:`directory <service.directory>`              The directory where the command will be executed.
 Otherwise, the account
                                                      home directory will be used. |ENV|
-   :ref:`env_inherit <service.env_inherit>`	     An array of patterns which can match one or more environment variables.
+   :ref:`env_inherit <service.env_inherit>`          An array of patterns which can match one or more
+                                                     environment variables.
 Environment variables which
                                                      do not match any pattern will be excluded.
 Default is ``['*']``.
    :ref:`env_set <service.env_set>`                  Additional environment variables to be set.
    :ref:`env_unset <service.env_unset>`              Environment variables to be removed.
    :ref:`exit_kills <service.exit_kills>`            If 'true' the entire system should be shut down when this service stops.
                                                      Default is 'false'.
    :ref:`ignore_failures <service.ignore_failures>`  If 'true', failures of this service will be ignored but logged.
                                                      Dependent services are still allowed to start.
    :ref:`interval <service.interval>`                For `type=cron` services, specifies the crontab-compatible interval
                                                      in standard ``M H DOM MON DOW`` format. |ENV|
    :ref:`kill_signal <service.kill_signal>`          The signal used to kill this process.
 Default is ``SIGTERM``.
    :ref:`optional <service.optional>`                If 'true', then if the command file is not present on the system,
                                                      the service will act as if it were not enabled.
+   :ref:`pidfile <service.pidfile>`                  The full path to the file which will contain the process 'pid'
+                                                     upon startup. ('forking' type only) |ENV|
    :ref:`process_timeout <service.process_timeout>`  Specifies the amount of time Chaperone will wait for a service to start.
                                                      The default varies for each type of service.
                                                      See :ref:``service types <config.sect.type>`` for more
                                                      information.
    :ref:`restart <service.restart>`                  If 'true', then chaperone will restart this service if it fails (but
                                                      not if it terminates normally).
 Default is 'false'.
    :ref:`restart_delay <service.restart_delay>`      The number of seconds to pause between restarts.
 Default is 3 seconds.
    :ref:`restart_limit <service.restart_limit>`      The maximum number of restart attempts.
 Default is 5.
    :ref:`service_groups <service.service_groups>`    A comma-separatedlist of service groups this service belongs to.
 All
                                                      uppercase services are reserved by the system.
    :ref:`setpgrp <service.setpgrp>`                  If 'true', then the service will be isolated in its own process
                                                      group upon startup.
 This is the default.
    :ref:`startup_pause <service.startup_pause>`      The amount of time Chaperone will wait to see if a service fails
                                                      immediately upon startup.
 Defaults is 0.5 seconds.
    :ref:`uid <service.uid>`                          The uid (name or number) of the user for this service. |ENV|
    :ref:`gid <service.gid>`                          The gid (name or number) of the group for this service. |ENV|
    ================================================  =============================================================================